eyashiro/eyashiro.github.io/pages/info.md

 ## Who I am and what I do...
 I bring over 20 years of experience in life sciences research and research support and operations.

+#### Research career
-I earned a bachelor's degree from Cornell University (United States) in neurobiology and behavior, with minors in cognitive science and astronomy.
-I then earned a PhD in plant pathology at the University of Wisconsin in Madison (United States), where I studied epidemiology in agricultural crops and antibiotic resistance trends.
-With a Marie Curie IIF grant, I joined the University of Lausanne (Switzerland) as a junior lecturer and conducted research on microbiomes in the Swiss Alps in the context of climate change.
+I earned a bachelor's degree from Cornell University (United States) in neurobiology and behavior.
+I also minored in cognitive science and astronomy.

+I then earned a PhD in plant pathology at the University of Wisconsin in Madison (United States).
+During those years, I studied epidemiology in agricultural crops and antibiotic resistance trends.

+With a Marie Curie IIF grant, I continued my scientific journey and joined the University of Lausanne (Switzerland) as a junior lecturer.
+I conducted research on microbiomes in the Swiss Alps in the context of climate change, and I've continued collaborating with my colleagues on that project to this day.

+#### One foot out and one foot in
 I then transitioned to a hybrid research and research support role.

 I worked as a bioinformatician at ETH Zurich (Switzerland).

-Then, I moved to Aalborg University (Denmark), where I spent several years as a staff scientist responsible for one of the institute's DNA sequencing facilities and bioinformatics HPC platform.
+Then, I moved to Aalborg University (Denmark).
+There, I spent several years as a staff scientist responsible for one of the institute's DNA sequencing facilities and bioinformatics HPC platform.
 Throughout those years, I continued contributing to research projects and publishing papers.

-Working for many years in research support taught me a great deal about service-oriented work ethics.
+Working for many years in research support also taught me a great deal about service-oriented work ethics.

+#### Bringing all skills together
 Now, as an independent scientific contractor, I offer my diverse expertise to the global scientific community.
-Each person and team has highly specific needs.
+Each person and each team has highly specific pain points and needs.
 Therefore, I try to broaden my range of expertise to provide the most personalized, targeted level of support and services.

 I really enjoy helping people succeed and solving complex problems.
 I'm also always eager to learn new skills on the job to be better able to help out.